web-tools42/replit-desktop/README.md

 [![Build Status](https://travis-ci.org/repl-it-discord/repl-it-electron.svg?branch=dev)](https://travis-ci.org/repl-it-discord/repl-it-electron)

 ## Summary

-[Repl.it](https://repl.it) is an online coding platform that provides a browser-based IDE. `repl-it-electron` is an unofficial native desktop application that interfaces with Repl.it.
+[Repl.it](https://repl.it) is an online coding platform that provides a browser-based IDE. `repl-it-electron` is an unofficial native desktop application that interfaces with repl.it.
 It intends to improve developer experience through simplicity.
 As an Electron app you can use it on Mac OS, Windows 7, 8 and 10.

 ## Features

 * Discord Rich Presence (using DiscordRPC)
 * Work with two windows simultaneously
 * Change themes (other than *light* and *dark*)